Cataract Surgery

 What is a cataract?

 A cataract is a “clouding” of the eye’s natural lens, which results in blurred or defocused vision.
-According to a recent article published in the Archives of Ophthalmology, more than 20 million adults in the U.S. have developed cataracts making it the number one cause of poor vision in the United States.
-While not all cataracts require surgery, nearly 3 million cataract procedures are annually performed in the U.S. According to the National Eye Institute, the number of Americans with cataracts is expected to rise to over 30 million people by the year 2020.
+According to a recent article published in the Archives of Ophthalmology, more than 20 million adults in the United States have developed cataracts, making it the number one cause of poor vision in the United States.
+While not all cataracts require surgery, nearly 3 million cataract procedures are performed annually in the United States According to the National Eye Institute, the number of Americans with cataracts is expected to rise to over 30 million people by the year 2020.

 What causes a cataract?